babeltower-ai/claude-openai-bridge/README.md

-# Claude2OpenAI
+# Claude-OpenAI-Bridge

 [中文版本](README_zh.md)

-Claude2OpenAI is an efficient Python adapter that allows you to interact with Anthropic's Claude API using OpenAI API clients.
+Claude-OpenAI-Bridge is an efficient Python adapter that allows you to interact with Anthropic's Claude API using OpenAI API clients.
 It provides a proxy server that converts OpenAI API requests to Claude API requests and transforms Claude's responses back to OpenAI format.

 ## Features